yashwant-dwala/web_scrapper/README.md

 # web_scrapper
-python script to scrap desired things from specific websites
+Script to scrap desired things from specific websites and Store That info